clarus/coq-blog/posts/2014-11-25 Make a Coq package.md

-We will show a typical workflow to create and publish a Coq package on [OPAM](http://opam.ocamlpro.com/).
+We will show you a typical workflow to create and publish a Coq package with [OPAM](http://opam.ocamlpro.com/).
 This will allow you to share your Coq developments in a simple way and gain visibility.

-OPAM is now the recommended way to distribute Coq packages.
-Other users just need a:

-    opam install coq:that-super-proof

-to see what you did and use it.

 We assume you already know how to use OPAM to install Coq packages.
 If not, you can read this [tutorial](http://coq-blog.clarus.me/use-opam-for-coq.html).